Technology

 Readiness areaMinimum barOwnerEvidence to collect

-Identity & accessScoped service principal; no shared admin keysSecurity + EngIAM policy docs, token TTL, least-privilege review
+Identity & accessDedicated service principal per workflow; no shared admin credentialsSecurity + EngIAM policies, token lifetimes, least-privilege review notes

-Human fallbackClear handoff; queue routing; SLA for escalationsOpsEscalation playbook, staffing plan, QA sampling
+Human fallbackClear handoff and queue routing; defined SLA for escalationsOpsEscalation playbook, staffing plan, QA sampling and review notes

 # Pseudocode: policy-gated tool execution